txt/sin21/docs/hpo.md

 # Ethical, Understandable, Audit-able

+Is AI fundamentally inexplicable?
+Incomprehensible?
+The
+internal search space  of  options within an AI systems seems vast.
+Well, lets look into that....

 [Valerdi et al.](https://ieeexplore.ieee.org/document/5556044) reports experiences gained when experts review data.
  In that work, it took three rounds of 3 hour meetings for  experts to agree on their interpretation (good bad, big, small, slow to build, fast to build) of a few dozen examples